Social Influence Tactics and How to Counter Them

 TIP: To sum up Noam Chomsky’s Manufacturing Consent, in America (speaking very broadly) most of our mainstream media sells at least one of three things 1.
 Capitalism, 2.
 Democrats, 3.
 Republicans (generally selling either 1+2 or 1+3 as a package).
-“Yumm, Bourgeoisie capitalism; tastes like liberty!” 😀 All half-joking aside, the thing to note here is that selling Bourgeoisie capitalism via “the main stream media,” and generally selling other Americanisms, is only one of many things happening in the world today.
-All states essentially sell their Civil Religion (ours being one of liberty, equality, and capitalism in a two party system).
+“Yumm, Bourgeoisie capitalism; tastes like liberty!” 😀 All half-joking aside, the thing to note here is that selling Bourgeoisie capitalism via “the mainstream media,” and generally selling other Americanisms is only one of many things happening in the world today.
+All states essentially sell their Civil Religion (ours being one of liberty, equality, and capitalism in a two-party system).
 This is normal.
-What we want to be on gaurd against is buying the cart with the horse (for example, buying into foreign propaganda aimed against one of the two parties out of an affinity for the other party, or buying into a plank like prohibition out of party loyalty).
+What we want to be on guard against is buying the cart with the horse (for example, buying into foreign propaganda aimed against one of the two parties out of an affinity for the other party, or buying into a plank-like prohibition out of party loyalty).

 NOAM CHOMSKY – The 5 Filters of the Mass Media Machine.